top of page

 Research Assistant

-Mei Tam (she/her) is a third year doctoral student at USF's PsyD Program.
+Mei Tam (she/her) is currently a doctoral student in USF's PsyD Program.
 She received a BA in Psychology and a minor in Asian American Studies at University of California, Los Angeles where she was involved in various research labs and internships that focuses on at-risk youths.
 She continues to pursue her passions of providing accessible mental health care to marginalized youths, as she is currently working with Asian American and low-income youths in San Francisco through her practicum placement at Community Youth Center of San Francisco.
 In addition, she has developed a passion in researching about the experiences of marginalized communities and how they navigate through the world.

 Research Assistant